 AI Tools for XR Coding and Scripting

-💬 ChatGPT — My Primary Coding AI for Unity
+ChatGPT — My Primary Coding AI for XR

-🧠 Claude — Best for Complex XR Problem Solving
+Claude — Best for Complex XR Architecture & Debugging

-I tried both Cursor and Copilot recently in VS Code and Visual Studio.
+I tested both Cursor and Copilot in VS Code and Visual Studio.
 Both work for Unity — the autocomplete is useful for boilerplate XR Interaction Toolkit code.
-My honest assessment for Unity specifically: the gains are more modest than what web developers report.
-Unity projects have a structure — prefabs, ScriptableObjects, the Inspector-driven workflow — that does not always map cleanly onto how these tools approach multi-file editing.
-Useful additions, not transformative ones, for XR Unity work in my experience.
-Web and full-stack developers get more out of Cursor in particular.
+My honest assessment for XR Unity work: the gains are more modest than what web developers report.
+Unity's structure — prefabs, ScriptableObjects, the Inspector-driven workflow — does not always map cleanly onto how these tools approach multi-file editing.
+Useful additions, not transformative ones.
+Web and full-stack developers get more from Cursor in particular.

 AI Tools for XR Visual Content

-🎨 Leonardo AI — Concept Art and Environment References
+Leonardo AI — Concept Art & Environment References

 MagicLight AI produces a distinctive warm, atmospheric style that I have found useful for certain XR pre-production contexts — particularly for healthcare and education XR projects where a less clinical, more welcoming visual tone is appropriate.
 I used it extensively for two children's books, generating 60+ illustrations with consistent character style.
 In XR terms, that kind of style consistency across scenes is relevant for VR experiences that need a unified visual identity rather than a photorealistic simulation approach.

-✂️ Pixelcut AI — Image Editing and Enhancement
+Pixelcut AI — Image Editing & Background Removal

 For extracting clean reference assets from generated images — removing backgrounds, enhancing specific elements, preparing reference visuals for client presentations — Pixelcut AI handles this quickly.
-A regular part of my production asset pipeline when preparing visual references.
+A regular part of my production asset pipeline when preparing visual references for XR environment mock-ups.

 AI in My Actual XR Projects